dfsp-spirit/freesurferformats/README.md

 library("freesurferformats")
 ```

-Now you can call the following functions (list reflects the dev version):
+Now you can call the following functions:

 ```r